DemetrianTitus/Machine-Vision---YOLOv8/README.md

 - **Logging:** Configure logging options to monitor training progress and performance metrics.
 - **Data Augmentation:** If applicable, adjust data augmentation parameters in your configuration files.

+---

 For further assistance and details, refer to the [Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics.git) and the [Preparing_data.md](Preparing_data.md) for guidance on data preparation.

 # Model Training and Testing

-After a detailed guide on collecting data, training a model, and testing it, a short presentation of models trained for two distinct environments: `indoor` and `urban` is provided.
+After a detailed guide on collecting data, training a model, and testing it, a ***short presentation*** of models trained for two distinct environments: `indoor` and `urban` is provided.

 ## Indoor Environment